preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/settings/analytics/index.rst

 Analytics (Matomo) settings
 =============================================

+**Important note!** Matomo analytics should not be upgraded manually, using the Matomo user interface.
+If that is done, the Matomo account simply stops working in Omnia.
+Omnia will upgrade the Matomo version when it's needed.

 Pre requisite: To use Matomo analytics, the tenant feature "Analytics core setup" must be activated, and for a business profile, the feature "Create new analytics website in Matomo" must be activated.

 No set up at tenant level is required.